 In order to achieve all that it is important to start small and experiment, instead of going with a mindset of breaking a monolith to smaller apps, identify the right candidate which are self-contained and migrate progressively.

 An overarching enterprise strategy and vison supported by architecture guidelines and principles towards microservices based architecture, APIs and data centricity is essential.
 Tt is also important to welcome the right level of changes to be more agile and reduce the size of the failures.

+Microservices ke liye 3 – 4 point critical hai –

+That it does not data from 30 other systems

+Incoming data for processing

+Document management cannot be printed without policy and customer data…

+Is it a micro service > probably not…why?

+Why some can be candidates for MS?

+And why other cannot be?

+Customer management/Account Management

+Claims cannot be microservices – explain why.

+Scalability only for rating and not needed for policy admin.